eXtern-OS/extern-os-webgl-window-renderer/README.md

 # extern-os-webgl-window-renderer
-Module for handing natie linux windows rendering in the eXtern OS Desktop
+Module for handing native linux windows rendering in the eXtern OS Desktop